-For those reasons, and after discussions with Bethel Sozo and many other church leaders, we have all felt that it would be best that we make some changes to our public presentation of the ministry we all love.
+For those reasons, and after discussions with many church leaders, we have all felt that it would be best that we make some changes to our public presentation of the ministry we all love.
 As such we are beginning the transition of the name of what we do from “Sozo” to “Freedom Prayer”.
 This is done with the full blessing and approval of our good friends in Sozo leadership and Bethel Church.
-We will continue to teach, essentially unchanged, the messages and truths found in Freedom Tools and in the materials carried on the Freedom Resource web site, and more.
+We will continue to teach, the messages and truths found in Freedom Tools and in the materials carried on the Freedom Resource web site, and more.
 We feel that our ability to provide a strong biblical, professional and pastoral basis for Freedom Prayer will be found attractive to many who might otherwise not connect with this powerful ministry tool.

 This change provides some significant advantages or differences that may be seen as attractive to many:

 Organization.
 A loose and voluntary association of friends who share a mutual passion for freedom ministry without the formality of structural membership, hierarchical constraints, branding requirements; and free from perceived associations that may seem less compatible with the local church’s belief and practice.

 Support.
 TFR can support through materials, training, consulting, and friendship a more generic and strong biblically-based freedom ministry in any denominational and non-denominational setting.

-- Local Control.
+Local Control.
 A church or other organization can retain more of a sense of ownership if their local ministry changing its presentation to fit their unique circumstances while, hopefully, retaining all those key things that make this ministry so successful.

 Reduced Confusion.
 For those within the Bethel network there may be less confusion, fewer “I am of Paul” situations, and more focus on freedom ministry.
 Network members, indeed anyone, can continue take advantage of TFRs materials and support as many now do.